flowdev/present-decoupling/PITCHME.md

 - Good match for business logic           |
 - Easy to understand (low cognitive load) |
 - Natural graphical representation        |
+- Parallel to the Barzahlen solution I am working on a spike implementation for the EBICS service. |